Kaamyab: Plot

 The film begins in a village where Mahadev, a loan shark, fleeces the farmers.
 When Ram potrests Mahadev humiliates Ram's childhood mate Seeta which leads to her father's death.
 Ram marries Seeta.
 Mahadev tries to grab the agriculture land allocated by the government to his military man father.
 Ram sells his property to retain the agricultual land.
-Ram and Seeta start cultivating theri land.
+Ram and Seeta start cultivating their land.
 Ram and Seeta are blessed with two sons, Rajesh and Kishan.
 Ram wants Rajesh to be a farmer and Kishan a high ranking officer.
 Mahadev goes after Ram and stabs him.
 Before dying, Ram takes an oath from Seeta to achieve his goals.

 Years roll by.
 Rajesh marries Parvati.
 College student Kishan falls in love with Radha.
 Parvati's wicked cousin teams up with Mahadev and lures Rajesh into corrupt business activities.
 Rajesh falls into debt and mortgages their agricultural land to Mahadev.
 Seeta's crops are destroyed when Mahadev opens the dam's controls.
 It is left to Kishan to recover their land and save his family.
 The movie ends with Seeta rejoicing that Ram's dream is fulfilled.